Rheumatoid Arthritis and Your Kidneys

 Experts believe that RA might increase the risk for kidney problems in two main ways.

-Most of the medications taken for RA are not directly toxic to the kidneys, says Donald Miller, PharmD, professor of pharmacy practice at North Dakota State University in Fargo.
+Medications - Most of the medications taken for RA are not directly toxic to the kidneys.
 But some can cause problems if you already have reduced kidney function.

 - NSAIDS.
-Regular doses of over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen and naproxen, usually don’t pose a problem for relatively healthy people, says Miller.
+Regular doses of over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen and naproxen, usually don’t pose a problem for relatively healthy people.
 However, all NSAIDs reduce blood flow to the kidneys.
 This could be dangerous for those with reduced kidney function, which includes many older patients.

 - Corticosteroids.
 Corticosteroids such as prednisone cause fluid retention, which can raise blood pressure.
-Over time, this can aggravate kidney disease, says Miller.
+Over time, this can aggravate kidney disease.

 - Methotrexate.
 This drug is eliminated through the kidneys.
 If your kidneys aren’t working as well as they should be, it can build up in your bloodstream, potentially causing an overdose.